your business in our interactive demo!

 Alternatively, credit lines explicitly reserved for emergencies can act as financial padding.
 Most founders consistently push extra revenue back into the business for expansions.
 If you cannot create a cash cushion, consider corporate credit cards.

-3. Trim Your Budget
+3. Trim your budget

 Is there anything nonessential in your budget?
 Can you cut down employee spending?
 Looking at the nitty-gritty details in your budget is a tedious but beneficial task.
 Shrinking your startup budget down to the bare essentials gives you a transparent view of your bottom line.